DavidFW1960/bom-weather-card/info.md

 ## Changes

-Added support for new Home Assistant Cast
-Merged some French and Russian Language PR's from original repo.
+Added support for new Home Assistant Cast - fixed icons not displaying Merged some French and Russian Language PR's from original repo.

 ## Older Changes: